Shift-Invariant Attribute Scoring for Kolmogorov-Arnold Networks via Shapley Value: Simulation Studies

 \section{Simulation Studies}

 Following the experimental protocol in \citet{MultKAN2024}, we evaluate proposed method against baseline under covariate shift focusing on model performance for both \textit{prediction tasks} (measuring model accuracy) and \textit{non-prediction tasks} (measuring interpretability through recovery of ground-truth symbolic functions).
-We compare the effectiveness of ShapKAN against the vanilla KAN pruning method across these task types in shifting scenarios\footnote{Our code is available in an anonymized repository~\url{https://anonymous.4open.science/r/ShapKAN}, which will be published after review.}.
+We compare the effectiveness of ShapKAN against the vanilla KAN pruning method across these task types in shifting scenarios.